flybywiresim/website/src/posts/fsweekend-2024.md

 ## What's Next?

-As FS Weekend 2024 came to a close, our team started packing up and immediately started to think about the next event where we want to show you all the amazing things we do.
+As FSWeekend 2024 came to a close, our team started packing up and immediately started to think about the next event where we want to show you all the amazing things we do.

 ### FlightSimExpo 2024 in Las Vegas - June 21-23, 2024

 Our first stop will be [FlightSimExpo 2024](https://flightsimexpo.com/) in Las Vegas in the United States of America.
 This expo will take place between June 21st and 23rd.
-Our team will be present with a large booth, similar to the setup of FS Weekend, where we will offer people to fly the A32NX and the A380X in Microsoft Flight Simulator 2020.
+Our team will be present with a large booth, similar to the setup of FSWeekend, where we will offer people to fly the A32NX and the A380X in Microsoft Flight Simulator 2020.

 We are looking forward to meeting all of you there!

 #### Support Our Booth at FlightSimExpo 2024

 As you are aware, we are a group of volunteers, who spend our spare time working on Free and Open Source projects for the global Flight Simulation community.
-All our team members that join us at these conference do so on their own expense.
+All our team members who join us at these conference do so on their own expense.

-If you want to help us out, please register for FlightSimExpo 2024 using [**our affiliation link**](https://flightsimexpo.com/register?t=flybywire).
-By using this link, you indirectly help us pay for our booth as every registration lowers our cost to rent the booth.
+You can help us out by registering for FlightSimExpo 2024 using [**our affiliation link**](https://flightsimexpo.com/register?t=flybywire).

+By using this link, you help us finance our booth as every registration lowers the cost.
 If you've already registered and want to support us, please ping a moderator in our Discord server, and we can help move your registration to our link, so you support us!

-### FS Weekend 2025 - March 15-16, 2025
+### FSWeekend 2025 - March 15-16, 2025

-FS Weekend has also announced their dates for 2025 and FlyByWire Simulations will be present at this event again.
+FSWeekend has also announced their dates for 2025 and FlyByWire Simulations will be present at this event again.
 We had an amazing time this year with all of you and we are looking forward to repeat that experience for all of us.

 Stay tuned for more information as we get closer to the event!